felliu/BandCholesky/README.md

 The most complicated backend for this that we've found is BLIS, since it doesn't provide `dpotrf` natively.

 ## Git Submodules
 The Google Benchmark library (see section below) is included as a Git submodule.
-To fetch it after cloning run `git submodule update --init --recursive` from within the cloned directory.
+To fetch it after cloning, first navigate to the cloned directory then run `git submodule update --init --recursive`.

 ## Build
 Building is done in a traditional CMake fashion